 There are hundreds of free resources available online (such as Solutions Review’s buyer’s guides and best practices), and those are helpful when you need a quick reference.
 But sometimes it’s best to do things the old fashioned way, as few resources can match the depth and comprehensive detail of a well-written book.
 Solutions Review has done the research for you, having reviewed many of these books.
-We’ve carefully selected the best CRM books based on relevance, ratings, publish data, and ability to add business value.
-Each book listed has a minimum rating of 3 or better.
+We’ve carefully selected the best CRM books based on relevance, ratings, publish date, and ability to add business value.
+Each book listed has a minimum rating of 3 stars or better.

 You will find a library of texts from recognized leaders, experts, and technology professionals in the field.
 From CRM implementation to taking advantage of social media, these publications have something to offer even the most tenured CRM administrator.